curl/everything-curl/usingcurl-downloads.md

 ## Downloads

-"Download" means getting data from a server on a network, and the server is then clearly considered to be above you.
-This is loading data down from the server to your machine where you are running curl.
+"Download" means getting data from a server on a network, and the server is then clearly considered to be "above" you.
+This is loading data down from the server onto your machine where you are running curl.

-Downloading is probably the most common use case for curl—getting the specific data onto your machine, pointed to by a URL.
+Downloading is probably the most common use case for curl—retrieving the specific data pointed to by a URL onto your machine.

 ### What exactly is downloading?